Take a visual tour of the transformation of the first three years of our beautiful garden at: We’ve Got a Good Thing Growing! (3_9_15).

 - We host a worm cafe and compost area

-In 2013, 2014 and 2015 the garden was the first place winner in the North Sydney Council’s Sustainability Awards.
+The garden has been a winner in the North Sydney Council’s Sustainability Awards over several years.
 In 2015, the North Sydney Council named it ‘Best Children’s Garden’.

 Our initial aim was to engage with the community and reach out and get to know our neighbours on a social basis.